datreant/datreant/docs/bundles.rst

           Bundles.

-The aggregated categories for all members in a Bundle are accessible via :attr:`datreant.core.Bundle.categories`.
+The aggregated categories for all members in a Bundle are accessible via :attr:`datreant.Bundle.categories`.
 Just calling this property gives a view of the categories with keys present in every member Treant::

     >>> b.categories